gregorycrane/DHFall2021/README.md

 <ol>
 <li>Weekly blog posts.
 The first post will be on a Discussion site on Canvas but we will use Github for the others.
 These would be typically one to two pages (c.
 250-500 words).
 These will comment on what you learned from the classes, from the readings (although we may assign different topics during the semester) and from the assignments.
 These are due by Midnight each Sunday.
 <li>Those students who take the course as Classics 191 (or possibly CS 150) will be expected to read, and summarize for the class, publications from Computer Science and the Humanities.
-<li>Five exercises assigned during the semester.
+<li>Six exercises assigned during the semester.
 In the weeks when you have an exercise, your class blogs will focus on what you have learned from the exercise.
 <li>A final project of your that includes (1) code of some kind, (2) information that other people will find useful about Gibbon (or whatever topic you choose), and (3) an explanation of what you did, why you did it and what you learned.
 </ol>